Noemata/XamlBenchmark/README.md

 Unfortunately, WinUI is not yet in the running.
 It is extremely sluggish in comparison to WPF and UWP.
 Presumably, WinUI still needs a lot of under the hood tuning.

 Microsoft has been boasting about how comparable WinUI is to UWP.
-Clearly, WinUI has a long way to go before it catches up to UWP.
+Clearly, WinUI has a significant performance and feature gap when compared to UWP.

 The good news, the performance of WPF using .Net 3.x and 5.x has seen drastic improvements.